Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Results and Discussion

-The validity of the generalized second law is tested by monitoring the evolution of the coarse-grained entropies along the propagation coordinate.
+The validity of the GSL is tested by monitoring the evolution of the coarse-grained entropies along the propagation coordinate.
 As the soliton undergoes temporal compression and fission, non-adiabatic mode conversion leads to the continuous emission of dispersive radiation.
-This process is accompanied by a dynamically varying dimensionless surface gravity $\kappa(\xi)$, which sets the instantaneous analog Hawking temperature upon restoration of physical units.
+This process is accompanied by a dynamically varying dimensionless surface gravity $\kappa(\xi)$, a kinematic measure of the instantaneous horizon strength.

-While the effective horizon subsystem loses localized spectral weight during radiation emission, the entropy generated in the radiation bath compensates for this loss.
+While the effective horizon subsystem reorganizes its spectral content during radiation emission, the entropy generated in the radiation bath dominates the balance.
 Tracking the total coarse-grained entropy,